MMIV-ML/NORBIS-DL-2021/3-nlp-dl/README.md

 If you want to get started, have a look at their [tutorial notebooks](https://github.com/huggingface/transformers/tree/master/notebooks) and their [documentation](https://huggingface.co/transformers/).

-The notebook ***TBA*** shows an example of how you can download and fine-tune a biomedically oriented pre-trained transformer model, the PubMedBERT model for biomedical natural language processing.
+The notebook `DL-transformers_huggingface.ipynb` shows an example of how you can download and fine-tune a biomedically oriented pre-trained transformer model, the PubMedBERT model for biomedical natural language processing.
 It can also be used as a template for how to run HuggingFace models on Gradient.